Daniel-KM/Omeka-S-module-Thesaurus/README.md

 Usage
 -----

+This mpodule can be used in two ways: the thesaurus can be a custom vocab or a list of items witht ontology [skos].

+### Convert a thesaurus into a flat list

+The use of a thesaurus as a custom vocab allows to set it as subject in the resource template, so to normalize the subjects.

-Currently, the module can only convert a flat list into a flat thesaurus to be used with CustomVocab.
-Just go to `https://example.org/admin/thesaurus/convert`.
+To convert a flat list into a flat thesaurus, just got to `https://example.org/admin/thesaurus/convert`.

 The input file should be a hierarchical text, with tabulation that indicate the
 hierarchy: